alextbradley/PIG-melt-response-to-calving/README.md

-# IdealizedPIGSnapping
+# Pine Island Melt Response to Calving
-Code and tex for the Idealized PIG Snapping paper
+Code and tex for the paper